barrowkwan/gocd_golang_agent/README.md

 * Installs git
 * Translates env vars passed by the elastic agents plugin to ones that gocd-golang-agent understands (see dockerfiles/start-agent.sh)

-So build the agent and you're ready to go
+So build the docker image for the agent and you're ready to go

     ./build.sh